-Rental Customer by Choice
+Rental Customer by Choice:

-The rental customer by choice will not have any post purchase dissonance after a few months of rental because rentals are his genuine way of life.
+The rental customer by choice will not have any post purchase dissonance after a few months of rental because rentals are his or her’s genuine way of life.
 However, rental customers by choice segment is a subset of lifestyle customers who want good looking furniture.
 So, for rental commerce companies the rental customer by choice is the most important customer segment, however, it is still a small segment in its size.
 Rental commerce companies should majorly focus category building activities targeting this segment.

 Rental Customer by Force: